commitdev/docs/docs/eps/ep-hop.md

 ### What's the benefit of a HOP?
 - We believe this will help you get to know the team, practice some coding skills and help us build a better experience for everyone at Commit.
 - You may not have had the time, resources, or supportive community to start a project you're interested in.
 Your HOP gives you the space to do that!
-- You will demo your HOP 2 weeks after your start date.
+- You will demo your HOP the Thursday after after your start date.
 This is a great opportunity for you to get feedback from your peers in a supportive environment, and test the waters with presenting a technical idea in a safe space.

 If you have any questions, get in touch with us in your EPX Slack Channel.
 Your Onboarding Partner (OP) has also completed a HOP so they are a great person to ask any questions!

 ## Timeline and Expectations

-You begin your HOP on Day 2 of your onboarding and present your HOP on Day 11.
+You begin your HOP on Day 2 (Thursday) of your onboarding and present your HOP on Day 7 (Thursday).

-**You should aim to have a project to demo by Day 6 of your onboarding.
-Why?**

-- There is a chance you may begin a pilot before Day 11!
-If this is the case, you want to make sure you have a demo you are proud to share with the community.

 Your demo will be no more than 10 minutes and should provide details about: